Fire (Arthur Brown song): Recording

 The song was recorded on four-track reels with instrumentation consisting of drums, keyboard, and Brown's vocals.
 The drumming was recorded on the same tape as the keyboards.
 On Ronnie Wood's radio show on November 14, 2011, both Wood and Alice Cooper claim that Wood played bass guitar on the studio recording of the song that was released as a single and appeared on the album The Crazy World of Arthur Brown, but Polly Marshall's biography of Arthur Brown states that "[Wood] must have confused it with the BBC session [on April 8, 1968]."
 There is no bass guitar on "Fire", only bass pedals.

 After the Crazy World of Arthur Brown completed recording sessions for the album, the band embarked on their first American tour, supporting the Doors, Frank Zappa and MC5.
-After Lambert delivered the album to Atlantic, the label told Lambert that they enjoyed the album but thought that Theaker couldn't keep time in his drumming, and wanted the drum track re-recorded, an impossibility with the drums and keyboards having been recorded on the same reel.
+After Lambert delivered the album to Atlantic, the label told Lambert that they enjoyed the album but thought that Theaker could not keep time in his drumming, and wanted the drum track re-recorded, an impossibility with the drums and keyboards having been recorded on the same reel.
 Lambert suggested to Brown that horns and strings be overdubbed to mask the perceived deficiencies.
 Brown agreed, and Crane wrote the brass arrangements.
 The overdub sessions took two weeks to record.
 Brown later said that they were mixing the album for "probably fourteen hours a day".
 After the remix was done, Lambert's business partner, Chris Stamp, played the acetate for the band during one stop that occurred on their American tour.
 Approximately four minutes into the acetate, Theaker "leapt across the room, took it off the turntable, smashed it on the wall", claiming that his drumming had been "buried" in the mix.
 Brown defended the overdubs, saying that they added to the album's overall presentation, replacing visuals and costume changes he would have employed in live performance to achieve dramatic effect.
 The alternate mixes, before strings and brass were overdubbed, have appeared as bonus tracks on the album's compact disc reissues, in mono only, as this early version of the album's first side was not mixed into stereo.